AutoSpeedWatch automatically records speeding vehicles as an aid to Community Speed Watch (CSW) schemes.

 - Provides feedback to CSW groups

-Like everything, AutoSpeedWatch has some limitations: It's solar powered so doesn't operate at night or if light levels are low, it won't always record every speeder every time (for example if other traffic makes it difficult to distinguish offending from non-offending traffic), and it isn't (doesn't need to be) Home Office 'type approved' equipment for issuing fines.
+Like everything, AutoSpeedWatch has some limitations: It's solar powered so doesn't operate at night or if light levels are low, it won't always record every speeder every time (for example if other traffic makes it difficult to distinguish offending from non-offending traffic), and it isn't (doesn't need to be) Home Office 'type approved' equipment for the purposes of issuing penalties.
 However, it does help identify the worst and most persistent speeders, and targets the police at where and when to enforce.
-It also gives the police the option of talking with the registered owner to nudge them into better driving behaviour, or risk being fined.
-Changing driver behaviour is the key to stopping speeding.
+The biggest problem you'll probably have is getting the police to engage.

 About Autospeedwatch Limited

-After years of development and recent successful trials, Autospeedwatch Limited has been set up to bring the benefits of the system to all Community Speedwatch groups, whilst keeping the cost to the community as low as possible.
+After years of encouragement, development, and successful trials, Autospeedwatch Limited has been set up to bring the benefits of the system to all Community Speedwatch groups, whilst keeping the cost to the community as low as possible.
 With improvements and other systems being constantly developed, we are dedicated to building community-police relationships and helping reduce road-related injury and fatalities.
 Take a look at our statistics.